golioth/docs/docs/firmware/3-zephyr-sdk/2-samples/lightdb.md

 ---
-title: Golioth Light DB sample
+title: Golioth LightDB sample
 ---

 Overview
 ========

-This Light DB application demonstrates how to connect with Golioth and access Light DB.
+This LightDB application demonstrates how to connect with Golioth and access LightDB.

 Requirements
 ============